davidpypysp/softrd/README.md

 # SoftRd

-Welcome to SoftRd, a Software 3D Rendering Engine based on C++.
+Welcome to SoftRd, a 3D Software Rendering Engine based on C++.

 This is my individual project due to my interest in computer graphic and rendering pipeline implementation.
 I developed this project by native C++ from the scratch and refer to OpenGL rendering pipeline standard from [OpenGL Wiki](https://www.khronos.org/opengl/wiki/Rendering_Pipeline_Overview).
+So currently it's completely a CPU based renderer without GPU acceleration.

 Basically, the renderer is running on GUI based on SDL2.0 and it can load standard model files and render them into scenes by different mode and support basic lighting and different customizing shading effect.